Back Home Next

 There was a hair in my order – that's gross!

 Yup, it happens.
-My apartment is full of cats and a hairy human (me), and once in a while a hair gets into an order.
+I am a hairy human, and sometimes a hair gets into an order.
+(When I had cats, cat hairs would get into the orders.)
 However, hairs also get into the beads in the Czech Republic, where the beads are made.
 More than once I have found a small clump of hair in a hank of beads (a hank is a bunch of beads strung together).
 Apparently, hair gets into the bead-stringing equipment, and the hair end up in knots or clumps among the beads.
 When I am removing beads from a hank, I don't always notice the clumps, and they end up going to the customer.
-However, this rarely happens.
-I estimate that one bag of beads out of 300 or more may have a clump of hair in it.
+However, this doesn't happen often.
+I estimate that one bag of beads out of 1,000 may have a clump of hair in it.

 Do you ever put your beads on sale?

 The only times I put my beads on sale are when I really need the money.
 In other words, I have no schedule for holding sales.
 Having said that, however, it is true that I usually hold a sale during the summer, and also in early December.
 I never have a sale more than once every two months – if I were to have sales more often, my customers would start waiting for them, and that would be disastrous for my business.
-Don't forget that you can always get a 10% discount by ordering $50 worth of beads, and that I eliminate the shipping charge for larger orders.
+Don't forget that you can always get a 10% discount by ordering $100 worth of beads.

 You say you are concerned about the environment, but you use bubble mailers.